WRITTEN BY Ian Meagher and Zoe Zhang.

 All cases will, of course, turn on their own facts.
 Where safety risks are identified by an occupier that reasonably can be attended to without any great burden arising, taking whatever reasonable steps that are available to prevent an incident from occurring is always the preferable path to follow.

-For more information about duty of care please contact our litigation team.
+For more information about duty of care please contact our Litigation & Dispute Resolution team at BAL.